IAmShawn98/gtm-quickshare/README.md

 *This is a demo of file searching.*

 ### Downloading Files
-The one is pretty simple - In the Sync Table under 'File Name' click on any of file names to receive them.
+This one is pretty simple - In the Sync Table under 'File Name' click on any of file names to receive them.

 ### Uploading Files
 'Casucal' (TIME CONSUMING) Upload Approach